In this article

 - Enter the following details:

-- Block Page Name: The internal name you assigned the Filtering Policy to your Site
+- Block Page Name: Internal identifier for the policy assigned to the Site

-- Organization Name: The display name of the organization responsible for blocking access to the domain
+- Organization Name: Displayed name of the organization responsible for the block

-The Block Page is now available to add to a Site via the Assigned Block Page drop down menu.
+The Block Page is now available in the Assigned Block Page dropdown menu.

 - From the DNSFilter dashboard, navigate to Policies and select Block Pages